 The National Academy of Science’s Institute of Medicine recommends getting 30 micrograms for both females and males over the age of 19.
 However, if you are pregnant or breastfeeding, that number gets bumped up to 30 milligrams and 35 milligrams.

-Like we said earlier, you can either supplement it with a vitamin or incorporate it into your diet.
-Many people turn to supplement with a vitamin because they aren’t willing to every 3 ounces of the liver on a regular basis or 7 grams of yeast.
-Since it aims right for your scalp, skin, and nails, these problems will get less and less obvious over time, until they are completely eliminated.
+Like we have mentioned earlier, you can either supplement it with a vitamin or incorporate it into your diet.
+Many people turn to supplement with a vitamin because it is easier to use and intake.
+Since it is good for your scalp, skin, and nails, these problems will get less and less obvious over time, until they are completely eliminated.

-Until now, biotin is considered to be safe and non-toxic vitamin which can work brilliantly in a variety of ways to get optimum results in health benefits and has been proven as a topical cure for many ailments.
+Until now, biotin is considered to be a safe and non-toxic vitamin which can work perfectly in different ways.
+It gets optimum results in health benefits and has been proven as a cure for many diseases.

-Though it’s rare to have any unusual symptoms of taking biotins on a regular basis (even in the case of supplement) don’t hesitate to take the doctor’s advice.
+Though it’s rare to have any unusual symptoms of taking biotins on a regular basis (even in the case of supplement) don’t hesitate to consult with your doctor about it.